 “To be frank, Buffalo is done,” Magnum stated.
 “They lost the last three Super Bowls.
 They’re done.
 It’s all about Miami this year.
 Go ’Phins!”

 Zabka picked up his fork.
-“Fuck Miami, and fuck Marino.”
-He then speared a piece of chicken with his next helping of salad.
+“Fuck Miami and fuck Marino.”
+He had only taken one bite of his salad after being harassed and speared a piece of chicken with this helping.
 “Shouldn’t you root for a Hawaiian team, Magnum?
-Oh shit, that’s right — there isn’t one!”
-As he gnawed on the meat like a piece of gum, his face slowly turned green.
+Oh shit, that’s right… there isn’t one!”
+As he began gnawing on the meat like a piece of gum, his face slowly turned green.
 He spit the chicken on the floor and inspected its pink flesh.
-“What the fuck?!”
-He dry-heaved.
+“What the fuck?!” he screamed.
 “It’s fuckin’ raw!”
+He leaned forward and dry-heaved.

 Their waitress heard the commotion and hustled over.
 “Is there a problem with your order?”

 “A problem?!”
-Zabka’s adrenaline had spiked.
+Zabka’s adrenaline spiked.
 “You’re goddamn right there’s a problem!
 The fuckin’ chicken ain’t cooked!”

 “I’m so sorry.
 Let me take care of that and get you a new salad.”

-“No!
-You will not do that!
+“No, you will not!
 I’ll handle this myself.”
-Zabka stood up holding his plate, marched toward the kitchen, and slammed through the aluminum swinging-door.
-“Who the fuck made my salad?!”
+Zabka stood up, grabbed his plate, and marched toward the kitchen.
+He slammed through the aluminum swinging-door and yelled, “Who the fuck made my salad?!”

-The kitchen staff froze, alarmed by the madman with a black-eye.
+The kitchen staff froze, alarmed by the madman with the black eye.

-Zabka scanned for the most-likely culprit and landed on the man who’d been chopping lettuce.
-“Hey, chico!
-Did you do this?!”
-His experience growing up as the only white kid in a Latino high school had kicked in.
-“Did you put raw pollo in my salad?!”
+Zabka scanned for the culprit and landed on the Panamanian who’d paused chopping lettuce.
+“Hey, chico!”
+His experience growing up as one of the few white kids in a Latino high school had kicked in.
+“Why’d you put raw pollo in my salad?!”

 The guy gulped, fully believing Zabka’s threat.
 “Okay, okay.
 Some girl paid me fifty bucks to do it.
 Please don’t tell my boss.
 I beg you.”

-“Some girl?!”
+“Some chica?!”
 Zabka looked around.
 “So where is this conniving little cunt?
 Keep talking and I might let you off the hook.”

+The cook pointed his shaky finger.
 “She was out at the bar.”
-He was shaking.

 “Take me to her.”
-Zabka punched his palm.
+Zabka punched his open palm.
 “Let’s go, motherfucker.”
+He took hold of the cook’s arm and pulled him briskly toward the door.

 Scene 0 | Scene 1